-In the loan servicing business, we seek to reduce credit and operational risks by conducting periodic internal auditing and monitoring and by implementing business operations based on work procedures in accordance with the applicable supervision and guidance from regulatory authorities.
-In addition, OAMLS has designated an outside lawyer as a company director and has streamlined its organization to place legal and compliance-related affairs under the control of its legal and compliance department to cope with diversified legal issues, which could occur with any stakeholders, from a professional and multi-faceted viewpoint.
+In the loan servicing business, we seek to reduce credit and operational risk by conducting periodic internal auditing and monitoring and by implementing business operations based on work procedures in accordance with the applicable supervision and guidance from regulatory authorities.
+In addition, OAMLS has appointed a lawyer as a director, has streamlined its organization to place legal and compliance-related affairs under the legal and compliance department.
+This approach allows OAMLS to employ expert advice and other perspectives in addressing stakeholder related legal issues.